exasol/import-export-udf-common-scala/doc/development/developer_guide.md

 - `it:compile`  : compiles the integration test files.
 - `test`        : run all the unit tests.
 - `it:test`     : run all the integration tests.
-- `doc`         : generate the api documentation.
+- `doc`         : generate the API documentation.

 You can also run several commands combined together: